What is pacemaker?

 What is the approximate cost of the pacemaker& the procedure of implantation?

 The approximate pacemaker cost and that of the procedure of implantation ranges between INR 30, 000 to INR 1.60 Lacs depending upon the facility that is undertaken in course of the operation and the also depends much on the make of the pacemaker.

 What is the duration of the procedure?

 The procedure takes not more than two hours.
-It is simple and hassle free and conducted under local anaesthesia.
+It is simple and hassle-free and conducted under local anesthesia.